With July Fourth around the corner, many Americans will be eager to fire up the grill, light a few sparklers, and enjoy a beer or two.

 Undercooked meats or improperly stored foods can increase the risk of contracting a variety of foodborne illnesses, none of which are a pleasant way to spend Independence Day.

-The Centers for Disease Control and Prevention (CDC) has a handy list of grilling safety tips.
+The Centers for Disease Control and Prevention (CDC) has a handy list of

 They advise wannabe grill masters to keep food below 40˚F (5.5˚C) before cooking, and then to use a meat thermometer to ensure all items are cooked properly.